 What Did We Learn?

 When it comes to business intelligence, it’s all about the features.
-Buyers aren’t messing around when they say they need tools that offer robust, extensive data analysis capabilities.
+Buyers aren’t messing around when they say they need vendors that offer robust, extensive data analysis capabilities.
 But even if a solution offers those capabilities, they better be in an easy-to-use, modern and centralized platform.
 As Carly Fiorina, former CEO of HP, said: “The goal is to transform data into information, and information into insight.”
 When a company can’t reach that goal, it’s time for a change.
 And today’s BI buyers have shown that when that happens, they won’t hesitate to kiss their BI vendor goodbye (figuratively, we assume).

 101 Uses for BI Software